agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 implies that the failure paths chosen in the decision tree have probably much higher impact (which is also the case).
 Compared to 'DS for DW' this career path is not good, looking at personal fit as well as impact.
-If I take up this career, I see myself loosing upto 10 years from now before finishing my PhD with a very good chance that I don't make the tenure track but still get into academia.
+If I take up this career, I see myself loosing up to 10 years from now before finishing my PhD with a very good chance that I don't make the tenure track but still get into academia.
 This could easily set me back another decade before I start my real contribution